hannesvdvreken/conference-tips/README.md

-# Event Reminders
+# Conference Tips

-This repository contains a list of reminders for events which I can't forget for upcoming years.
+This repository contains a list of tips which you can review before heading to a conference.
+Feel free to send in your own tips for conferences you attended!

+Curated by @driesvints

 - [Fosdem](fosdem.md)